JRanjithSharan/ESP-32-Drone/README.md

-# ESP-32-Drone
-Sure!
-Here’s a README template for your GitHub repository:

----

 # ESP-32 Drone

-This repository contains the code and documentation for controlling a drone using an ESP-32 microcontroller.
-The project allows remote control of the drone via a web interface.
+This repository hosts the code and configuration for controlling a drone using an ESP-32 microcontroller.
+The project enables remote control and monitoring through a web-based interface.

+## Overview

+The ESP-32 Drone project integrates an ESP-32 microcontroller with a drone to allow remote control via a web interface.
+The system includes features for real-time communication and control, and it provides a user-friendly interface accessible from any device with a web browser.

 ## Features

-- **Web-based Control:** Operate the drone from any device with a web browser.
+- **Web-based Control Interface:** Provides remote control and monitoring of the drone through a web interface.
-- **ESP-32 Integration:** Utilize the ESP-32 microcontroller for real-time control and communication.
+- **ESP-32 Integration:** Utilizes the ESP-32 microcontroller for efficient control and communication with the drone.
-- **Customizable:** Easily modify and extend the functionality to suit specific needs.
+- **Real-time Alerts:** Sends real-time notifications to mobile devices in case of critical events or statuses.
+- **Customizable Commands:** Allows for various drone operations including takeoff, landing, and directional movement.

-## Components
+## Hardware Components

+- **ESP-32 Microcontroller:** The central control unit for interfacing with the drone and handling web communications.
+- **MPU 6050 accelerometer:**  Measures acceleration in three axes, providing data for motion and orientation detection.
+- **HMC5883L magnetic compass:** Measures magnetic field strength in three axes, helping determine the drone's heading and orientation.
+- **tp4056 USB-C charging module**
+- **720 microcoreless motor**
-- **ESP-32 Microcontroller**
+- **Propellers**
-- **Drone (compatible with ESP-32)**
+- **Custom built ESC:** The Electronic speed controller was custom built to be able to control the 720 micro coreless motor
+- **3.7V li-po battery**
-- **Web Interface for control**
+-

-- **Additional components as per drone requirements**
+## Code Files

+- **`main.cpp`**: Contains the core logic for initializing the ESP-32, connecting to Wi-Fi, and managing drone operations.
+It includes setup and loop functions that handle web server requests and control commands.

+- **`web_server.cpp`**: Implements the web server functionality.
+It processes incoming HTTP requests, updates the drone status, and sends control commands based on user inputs from the web interface.

+- **`config.h`**: Configuration file containing network settings and other parameters essential for ESP-32 setup and operation.
+It includes Wi-Fi credentials and server settings.

-## Installation
+## Getting Started

 1. **Clone the Repository:**